 And when the little one makes their appearance, you’ll want to add them to your insurance – so check out in advance how you can do that.

 3. Setting up a baby fund

-This is where you can put money away for your “pregnancy budget” to spend on the big purchases, e.g. the stroller, car seat, or crib.
+This is where you can put money away for your “pregnancy budget” to spend on the big purchases, e.g. the pram, car seat, or cot.